Music Biz & All That Came With It

 Performing Live Music isn’t just 90 minutes on stage, it’s a 24/7 job.
 Most musicians would agree that the road to gigs isn’t always paved.
 Between writing, arrangements, creating the music, rehearsals, equipment, marketing, web site, contracts, legal stuff, travel, and searching for venues, the time and efforts spent is a labor of love.
 When I began writing I had no clue that creating a band and touring would be so difficult (but so worth it).

-Life experiences led to many songs that I wrote about a journey of survival and chasing dreams.
+Life experiences led to many songs and I wrote about a journey of survival and chasing dreams.
 Spending a lot of time at horse camp, I’d share the new tunes with friends and family to get a feel of what folks thought.
 The more I would play, the more ideas I would have.
 What started out as a simple melody would blossom into a finished product.
 When I would go out to an open mic night, people would compliment the songs, which gave me the confidence to keep going.
 So, I decided to take my guitar and go out and play everywhere I could.

 During that time, I met a man, Roger Pratt, who wanted to introduce me to a band.
 A few months later, we were practicing the songs I had written, every week.
 Social Media was just starting to take off, and I utilized every platform I could to get Iron Cowgirl music out there.
 Learning how to create a web site took some time, and many phone calls to the web provider.
 Roger became my manager, drummer, as well as a great mentor.
 He believed in me, and I had never really had anyone who supported me so much, I was Blessed to know him.
 Sadly, Roger passed away in 2012, but his memory lives on in the music & memories we made.